Raspberry Pi Temperature Sensor using the DS18B20

 Raspberry Pi Temperature Sensor

-I will be using a ds18B20 waterproof sensor, and this probe can provide temperatures over a one-wire interface.
-Even better this is waterproof making it perfect if you need to use the sensor in a wet environment.
+In this guide, we will use a DS18B20 waterproof sensor, which can provide temperature readings over a one-wire interface.
+Even better, it is waterproof, making it perfect for use in a wet environment.

-There are many other temperature sensors that you can use with your Raspberry Pi but this tutorial we will be focusing on the ds18b20.
+There are many other temperature sensors you can use with your Raspberry Pi, but in this tutorial, we will focus on the DS18B20.

-You will find the ds18b20 temperature sensor handy in a lot of situations, especially when it comes to monitoring the temperatures of surfaces and liquids.
+You will find the DS18B20 temperature sensor handy in many situations, especially for monitoring surface and liquid temperatures.

 Equipment